-I believe the hallmark of any good book, especially, the one having to do with a subject as diverse as Globalization, is the kind of research that goes into it (one way of finding that out is to browse the book backwards) and the ability of author to de-jargonize the content to let even a layman comprehend the subject matter.
-Friedman, to my satisfaction, is up to the mark on both counts.
-Further, he has been remarkable in piecing together disjointed historical events and oversimplifying what are otherwise quite complex arguments.
-Even a layman could sink in the concepts mentioned in the book with ease.
+I believe the hallmark of any good book, especially, the one having to do with a subject as diverse as Globalization, is the kind of research that goes into it.
+Another good point is the ability of the author to de-jargonize the content so that even a layman comprehend the subject matter.
+Friedman, to my satisfaction, is up to the mark on both counts with “The World is Flat”.

 After the burgeoning Internet era of the late 90s, many economies around the world invested massively into improving technology, laying underseas fiber cables, and building IT infrastructure.
 That gradually resulted in a world of today where the age-old demarcations between any two neighboring countries count for nothing.
 Access to intellectual capital has become far easier.
 For developing economies, this diffusion of technology has more deep-seated implications.

 Friedman insists that the explosion of technological facets has changed the rules of engagement in a connected world, lending way for a ‘flat’ global, political and economic playing field.
 In the last one decade, due to radical innovations in the field of software, economies that have always been on the periphery suddenly found themselves in the center of the action.
 Friedman cites the example of India to prove his point.

 He explains how India reaped substantial gains from the outsourcing of debugging of Y2K by US corporations back in the late 90s.
 Organizations such as TCS, Infosys, Wipro and a host of others, almost overnight took a quantum leap.
 Soon after the Y2K stint, IT bust forced several US organizations to slash their budgets and get more done for less.